bluebirz/bluebirz.github.io/_posts/2019-09-19-try-docker.md

 - `-it` from `-i` (interactive) to enable typing commands in Terminal and `-t` (pseudo-TTY) means display result of the commands.
 - `-p` from `--port` means connect ports of container to ones of the computer.
 As you see, command connects port 8888:8888 that is port 8888 of Jupyter container to port 8888 of this computer.
 In real case we should check the ports from image documents.
 - `--name` to give a name for this container to comfort us in next uses.
-If we don’t give its name, a random name will be created.
+If we don't give its name, a random name will be created.

 All options can be found [here](https://docs.docker.com/engine/reference/run/).